publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch42/schII/ptA/m__us_usc_t50_s2533.md

 ## § 2533.
 Reports on critical difficulties at national security laboratories and nuclear weapons production facilities

-    (a) __Reports by heads of laboratories and plants__
+    (a) __Reports by heads of laboratories and facilities__

-        In the event of a difficulty at a national security laboratory or a nuclear weapons production facility that has a significant bearing on confidence in the safety or reliability of a nuclear weapon or nuclear weapon type, the head of the laboratory or plant, as the case may be, shall submit to the Administrator a report on the difficulty.
-The head of the laboratory or plant shall submit the report as soon as practicable after discovery of the difficulty.
+        In the event of a difficulty at a national security laboratory or a nuclear weapons production facility that has a significant bearing on confidence in the safety or reliability of a nuclear weapon or nuclear weapon type, the head of the laboratory or facility, as the case may be, shall submit to the Administrator a report on the difficulty.
+The head of the laboratory or facility shall submit the report as soon as practicable after discovery of the difficulty.

     (b) __Transmittal by Administrator__